helidon-io/helidon/docs/se/guides/upgrade_4x.md

 </dependencies>
 ```

 Observability has new endpoints.
-See them at [hObservability](../observability.md).
+See them at [hObservability][observability-feature-support].

 For System Metrics, you should now use: